 Antenna Height | 0.000 |

-If the Antenna Height is set to 0.000, tilt compensation settings will not apply.
-However, it is still recommended to disable tilt compensation for optimal performance.
-To do this, go to Receiver Configuration > INS then unselect the INS Enable option, then press OK to save the settings.
+If the antenna height is set to 0.000, tilt compensation does not apply.
+Even so, disable tilt compensation for best performance: go to Receiver Configuration > INS, clear the INS Enable option, then click OK to save.

-If your Trimble receiver is mounted on a vehicle, to get the best results make sure that Receiver Motion is set to Kinematic or another appropriate model.
-This setting can be found under Receiver Configuration > Position.
-Click OK to save the setting.
+If the Trimble receiver is mounted on a vehicle, set Receiver Motion to Kinematic or another appropriate model for best results.
+This setting is under Receiver Configuration > Position.
+Click OK to save.

 Outcome